-352. Separate to the publication of a public statement following a settlement, the Central Bank may provide commentary on the outcome of the settlement.
-Any such commentary may address, for example, how the case corresponds with the

-Central Bank's objectives.
-The wording of any such commentary is a matter for the Central Bank alone.
+331. Separate to the publication of a public statement following a settlement, the Central Bank may issue a market commentary on the outcome of the settlement.
+This prepared statement by the Central Bank will be on the market aspects of the case and how it corresponds with the Central Bank's objectives.
+The wording of any market commentary is a matter for the Central Bank alone.